charlesknipp/sequential_monte_carlo/README.md

 ### Density Tempered Marginalized Sequential Monte Carlo

 This work in progress algorithm was inspired by the paper of the same name by J. Duan and A. Fulop, and is implemented as the function `densityTemperedSMC()`.
 As mentioned this is a work in progress and while it compiles, the parameters that it outputs are only in rough neighborhoods of where they are expected to be.

+### SMC²

+As the algorithm's creater describes it, SMC² is "an efficient algorithm for sequential analysis of state space models".
+The eponymous paper by N. Chopin outlines these efficiencies by considering iterative batch sampling (IBIS) in conjuction with Monte Carlo methods which transform the analytical intractibility of IBIS into a very feasible, yet memory efficient algorithm.
+This program defines the function `SMC²()` to represent Chopin's idea.

+Like the previous algorithm, this is still a work in progress.